Restoring from backup

 PaperCut by default stores the Print Archive data in:

-This location can be backed up using your existing backup processes and due to designed resilience can be restored fully or in-part allowing for partial backups of these files e.g. one or two months worth.
+[app-path]/server/data/archiveYour existing backup processes can help to restore this directory, and, due to designed resilience, you can do this wholly or in-part allowing for backups of one or two months worth, for example.
 The

-README.txt in the archive directory that explains more about partial backups and the directory structure layout.
+README.txtin the archive directory explains more about partial backups and the directory structure layout.

 keywords: crash, restoration, back-up, point-in-time, export, image, storage